 Tracy Frisby - North East Lincolnshire Council

 I have been in local government for around 30 years, over 20 of them with North East Lincolnshire Council and previously 6 years with the former Cleethorpes Borough Council.
 Of this time, I have spent 20 years in the Registration Service and was then awarded the additional areas of Civic and Mayoral Office a few years ago.
 Already I am passionate about this area of local government and am determined to retain the treasured history while developing 21st century Mayors.

 Fiona Garth - Lewes Town Council

-Fiona has worked at Lewes Town Council for 16 years and is responsible for everything Mayoral from mending the regalia to catering to organising every aspect of all events both large and small.
+Fiona has worked at Lewes Town Council for around 20 years and is responsible for everything Mayoral from mending the regalia to catering to organising every aspect of all events both large and small.
 She is heavily involved with a very active twinning partnership in Germany and France.
 Fiona is also a member of a small group of Civic Officers that try to meet regularly in East and West Sussex.

 Penny Harrison - Retired Civic Officer

 Now retired Penny has over 30 years’ experience as a Civic Officer.
 She worked in the House of Commons before going to the Lord Mayor of London's Office and then as Civic Officer for the Borough of King's Lynn & West Norfolk.
 Currently Secretary of NACO she has been an Executive Member since the Association was formed.

 Margaret has worked in Camden since 1982 and has been Mayor’s Officer for the some 20 plus years.
 Margaret is an active member of the Executive and being in the heart of London, Camden often plays host to our training days.
 Margaret, along with Jim Babbington, also co-ordinates meetings of the Network for Civic Officers for London borough members.